jzy-byte-cmd/MTP-Morse-code-Translation-Program-/README-en.md

 i have some ideas now,but i think it will take me some time to do it.

 and the English version will be online at the same time!

+## you are welcome to pull request or report bugs! thank you very much!